enginebeat/slide_button/README.md

 - several clients on the same server/port with realtime feedback on the status and being able to change status.
 - Set levels of authorisation for read/write based on socket number.

+********** adding_auth Branch **********
+First time using the branch feature, so not sure how this is going to work out...

+started implementing the authentication part using the AuthDemo project as a template.

+Need to:
+- sort out the use of views
+- Sort out the use of partials
+- problem with the initialisation... should i get the socket going even if authentication is not done.
+- Sort out if I need authentication on the socket connection itself or just on the page.
+I believe that most likely I need to get authentication on the socket or you may be able ot access as soon as you know IP and the Port.